xinyuanwu9/Capstone/README.md

 # Capstone
 for capstone project
-see AndrewWu/Capstone and RitaLee/Capstone for alternate files
+see AndrewWu/Capstone or RitaLee/Capstone for alternate files